angular/angular/src/material/sort/sort.md

 To add sorting behavior and styling to a set of table headers, add the `<mat-sort-header>` component to each header and provide an `id` that will identify it.
-These headers should be contained within a parent element with the `matSort` directive, which will emit an `matSortChange` event when the user triggers sorting on the header.
+These headers should be contained within a parent element with the `matSort` directive, which will emit a `matSortChange` event when the user triggers sorting on the header.

 Users can trigger the sort header through a mouse click or keyboard action.
-When this happens, the `matSort` will emit an `matSortChange` event that contains the ID of the header triggered and the direction to sort (`asc` or `desc`).
+When this happens, the `matSort` will emit a `matSortChange` event that contains the ID of the header triggered and the direction to sort (`asc` or `desc`).

 #### Changing the sort order